Frederic Henry Hedge: Biography

+Hedge visited Thomas Carlyle in 1847, who described him to Emerson as "one of the sturdiest little fellows I have come across for many a day.
+A face like a rock; a voice like a howitzer; only his honest kind grey eyes reassure you a little."

 In 1849 he preached a sermon, published as a pamphlet, on Joshua Young's ordination as pastor to his first parish, Boston's New North Church.

 He was noted as a public lecturer as well as a pulpit orator.
 In 1853-1854, he lectured on medieval history before the Lowell Institute.

 In 1858, Hedge returned to Harvard Divinity School as a professor of ecclesiastical history; that year, he also became editor of the Christian Examiner, a role he held for three years.
 The next year, Hedge began a four-year term as president of the American Unitarian Association.
 In 1872, he resigned his pastorship in Brookline to become professor of German literature at Harvard.
 He retained this position until 1881.
 Deeply read in philosophy, ecclesiastical history, and German literature, he ranked as perhaps the foremost German literary scholar in the United States.

 He died in Cambridge on August 21, 1890, and was buried at Mount Auburn Cemetery.